CALCRIM No. 2541. Carrying Firearm: Stolen Firearm (Pen. Code, §§ 25400(c)(2), 25850(c)(2))

 Give this instruction if the defendant is charged under Penal Code section

-This instruction must be given with the appropriate instruction deﬁning the
+instruction must be given with the appropriate instruction defining the elements of

-carrying a loaded ﬁrearm, CALCRIM No. 2530.
-The court must provide the jury
+loaded firearm, CALCRIM No. 2530.
+The court must provide the jury with a verdict

-with a verdict form on which the jury will indicate if the sentencing factor has
+form on which the jury will indicate if the sentencing factor has been proved.

-not be given and that information should not be disclosed to the jury.
-(See People
+be given and that information should not be disclosed to the jury.
+(See People v.

 • Factors.
 Pen.
 Code, §§ 25400(c)(2), 25850(c)(2).
 Sentencing Factors, Not